HarshShah03325/AI-for-healthcare/MRI Segmentation/Readme.md

 # Data preprocessing:
 - In this project, I would be using data from the [Decathlon 10 challenge](https://decathlon-10.grand-challenge.org/)
-- Our dataset is stored in the [NifTI-1 format](https://nifti.nimh.nih.gov/nifti-1/) and we will be using the [NiBabel library](https://github.com/nipy/nibabel) to interact with the files.
+- The dataset is stored in the [NifTI-1 format](https://nifti.nimh.nih.gov/nifti-1/) and we will be using the [NiBabel library](https://github.com/nipy/nibabel) to interact with the files.
 Each training sample is composed of two separate files:
 - The first file is an image file containing a 4D array of MR image in the shape of (240, 240, 155, 4).
 The second file in each training example is a label file containing a 3D array with the shape of (240, 240, 155).
 - The integer values in this array indicate the "label" for each voxel in the corresponding image files:
   - 0: Background.
   - 1: Edema.
   - 2: Non-enhancing tumor.
   - 3: Enhancing tumor.
-- We are going to first generate "patches" of our data which you can think of as sub-volumes of the whole MR images.
+- First generate "patches" of our data which you can think of as sub-volumes of the whole MR images.
 - The reason that we are generating patches is because a network that can process the entire volume at once will simply not fit inside our current environment's memory.
 Therefore we will be using this common technique to generate spatially consistent sub-volumes of our data, which can be fed into our network.
-- Specifically, we will be generating randomly sampled sub-volumes of shape [160, 160, 16] from our images.
+- Specifically, I generated randomly sampled sub-volumes of shape [160, 160, 16] from the images.
-- Given that the values in MR images cover a very wide range, we will standardize the values to have a mean of zero and standard deviation of 1.
+- Given that the values in MR images cover a very wide range, standardize the values to have a mean of zero and standard deviation of 1.
 - The color corresponds to each class:
   - Red is edema.
   - Blue is enhancing tumor.